threenine/website/content/legals/privacy-policy.md

 where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield,
 4. which requires them to provide similar protection to personal data shared between the UK / Europe and the US; we have entered into a suitable data processing agreement with the third party situated in that country to ensure
 5. the adequate protection of your data.
-In all cases, transfers outside of the UK will be protected by appropriate safeguards.
+In all cases, transfers outside the UK will be protected by appropriate safeguards.